 Overzealous regulation by the EPA is jeopardizing the ability of small farmers and ranchers to make a living.
 NFIB and the NFIB Small Business Legal Center are on the front lines of the regulatory debate; advocating for flexible alternatives to help make small farms more viable.

-Water Definition - The EPA is aiming to expand the definition of U.S. waters that are “navigable” – in some cases, to even small depressions or farm ponds that do not impair the flow of rivers.
-Despite state jurisdiction, this rule could impose federal mandates for water quality levels in these local waters or land uses.
-What’s most troublesome is that the EPA sent the rule to the White House for review without doing required Regulatory Flexibility Act processes.
+The EPA expanded the definition of U.S. waters that are “navigable” – in some cases, to even small depressions or farm ponds that do not impair the flow of rivers.
+Despite state jurisdiction, this rule will impose federal mandates for water quality levels in these local waters or land uses.
+What’s most troublesome is that the EPA issued the rule without doing required Regulatory Flexibility Act processes.
 EPA claims that the rule will have no significant impact on small businesses even though the rule will clearly restrict the ability of small businesses to expand or develop their land and decrease land value.